 Firing up the amplifier I soon discovered that I couldn't tune it up without its "Plate" variable capacitor arcing over noisily.
-Grabbing a "Cantenna" dummy load I verified that the amplifier itself was fine, but something else was wrong.
+Grabbing a "Cantenna" dummy load I verified that the amplifier itself was fine at full power, but something else was wrong.
 Turning the power all of the way down and then slowly up again I discovered that at around 200 watts of RF output the reflected power went up, suddenly equaling the forward power.
 Popping the cover off the tuner again confirmed my suspicion: The "output" capacitor in the tuner was arcing over.

-What this meant was that the tuner was being asked to match something really awkward - but with my loop and given its length I thought it unlikely that the feedpoint impedance would be really high, but rather it was more likely that it was "low-ish" - probably below 100 ohms.
+What this meant was that the tuner was being asked to match something really awkward - but with my loop and given its length I thought it unlikely that the feedpoint impedance would be really high, but rather it was more likely that it was "low-ish" - probably well below 100 ohms.

 The problem with this is that I now had a properly-working balun that provided an upwards impedance transformation.
 This meant that if the loop had, for example, a 50 ohm feedpoint resistance on my loop, the tuner would be "seeing" around 12.5 ohms.
 This is bad news as making a transformation from 50 ohms to 12.5 ohms implies the likelihood of a high-Q configuration of the tuner itself which, in turn, implies high voltage and high current which further implies high losses!